 I am sorry to hear you have been having this trouble with meditation and have had to stop meditating.

 I think your sense of pressure in the forehead is due to muscle tension.
 It is a common mistake for beginning meditators when they try to concentrate at the point between the eyebrows, (the spiritual eye or Kutastha), they actually are tensing the muscles of the forehead.
 For some people you can even see a wrinkled area between the eyebrows or squinting of the eyes.
 Muscle tension here will feel very unpleasant, can be a feeling of pressure or even headache.
 What we are asked to do in meditation is direct our awareness and concentration to the point between the eyebrows.
 This must be done without any tension.
-Tension only limits the flow of our awareness and concentration to this area.
+Tension only limits the flow of our awareness and concentration to this area and will likely result in head pressure during meditation.

 Because you now have this unpleasant pressure at other times of the day, I wonder if you might have inadvertently created a habit of muscle tension in the forehead.
 Check yourself in the mirror and see if you can see muscle tension around the eyes or forehead.
 If you see this, gently massage these areas and see if you can relax and reteach yourself how to keep the area relaxed.